k4cg/nichtparasoup/python-package/docs/run/index.md

 ### check a config

-check if a file is a valid config. will prompt prompt errors and warnings, if any.
+check if a config file is valid. will prompt prompt errors and warnings, if any.

-`nichtparasoup serer config --check <file>`
+`nichtparasoup server config --check <file>`

 ### dump a config